hanfak/topics-to-learn/languages/java/intermediate/generics.md

   - &
   - Binary compatiblity

+## rules
+- Use the most generic types possible for arguments.
+Argument types provide the most utility when they are as generic as possible, because the method starts to apply to a wider range of input values.
+- Use the most specific types possible for return values.
+Return types provide the most utility when they are as specific as possible, because a specific return value provides more functionality than a generic one.

 ## covariance and contravariance
 - If type R derives from type T, and Foo<R> is a subtype of Foo<T>, Foo is covariant.
 - If type R derives from type T, and Foo<T> is a subtype of Foo<R>, Foo is contravariant.